juliankoehn/julian.pro/src/content/blog/react-performance-optimization.md

 - Batch state changes to prevent "thrashing"
 - Memoize expensive computations

 With these techniques, even large React apps can be optimized.
-Have other tips?
-Share below!